danweitzel/webpage/content/post/installr/index.md

 sudo add-apt-repository ppa:c2d4u.team/c2d4u4.0+
 ```

-You'll now be able to installl all packages listed in the CRAN Task Views listed [here](https://cran.r-project.org/web/views/).
+You'll now be able to install almost all packages listed in the CRAN Task Views listed [here](https://cran.r-project.org/web/views/).
 As an example, you can install packages like the `tidyverse` like this:

 ```
 sudo apt install r-cran-tidyverse